Ukrainian collaboration with Nazi Germany: Holocaust

+Local collaborators participated as auxiliaries in the Babi Yar massacre during the German occupation of Kyiv.
 In May 2006, the Ukrainian newspaper Ukraine Christian News commented, "Carrying out the massacre was the Einsatzgruppe C, supported by members of a Waffen-SS battalion and units of the Ukrainian auxiliary police, under the general command of Friedrich Jeckeln.
 The participation of Ukrainian collaborators in these events, now documented and proven, is a matter of painful public debate in Ukraine".

 Collaborating organizations, political movements, individuals and military volunteers

 In total, the Germans enlisted 250,000 native Ukrainians for duty in five separate formations including the Nationalist Military Detachments (VVN), the Brotherhoods of Ukrainian Nationalists (DUN), the SS Division Galicia, the Ukrainian Liberation Army (UVV) and the Ukrainian National Army (Ukrainische Nationalarmee, UNA).
 By the end of 1942, in Reichskommissariat Ukraine alone, the SS employed 238,000 native Ukrainian police and 15,000 Germans, a ratio of 1 to 16.